harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 ## Stream results to Load Impact Insights

 So far we've only used one component (k6) of Load Impact 4.0.
 Let's have a look at the centerpiece of the cloud offering, Load Impact Insights.
 Insights is used for storing, analyzing, sharing, and trending k6 test results.
-It's easy to use, you just login to your Load Impact account and add `-o cloud`:
+It's easy to use, you just log in to your Load Impact account and add `-o cloud`:

 **Login to your Load Impact account**: